iMicknl/ha-sagemcom-fast/README.md

 ### Manual installation

 Copy the `custom_components/sagemcom_f@st` to your `custom_components` folder.
-Install the Sagemcom F@st integration via the integrations config flow.
+Reboot home assistant and install the Sagemcom F@st integration via the integrations config flow.

 ### HACS
-Add this repository to HACS.
+Add this repository to HACS, search for the `Sagemcom F@st` integration and choose install.
+Reboot home assistant and install the Sagemcom F@st integration via the integrations config flow.

 ```
 https://github.com/imicknl/ha-sagemcom-fast